arizonaCameraLab/ASDP_Render_Module/README.md

       pixel counts above which the target brightness will be found, and an output file name.
 (If using a cool IR target, use the `--invert` command-line option to invert the images.
 Then select an appropriate threshold; perhaps 65535-threshold if not using the `--autoRange` option, perhaps 60000 if using it.)
+If you skipped the wide-FOV cameras above, give the `--noWFOV` command-line option to skip them here as well.
       Then give it the name of an optimized output JSON configuration file with the estimated extrinsics and distortion parameters updated based on the image data (perhaps `cameras_final.json`).
 When using automatic edge brightness adjustment, add the `--writeMap` command-line option to write out the map from ideal